-MDRT chair Agency restrictive housing program manager Facility warden Facility deputy warden Designated facility discharge and reentry coordinator Other facility team members deemed appropriate by the warden/designee
+MDRT chair Agency restrictive housing program manager Facility warden Facility deputy warden Designated facility reentry coordinator Other facility team members deemed appropriate by the warden/designee

-- D. Restrictive housing incarcerated individuals in the AMHU in the 180 day period before their release that will remain in the AMHU at the time of their discharge, will also be reviewed by the NDCS Discharge Review Team. - E. The facility warden shall designate a team member to ensure monitoring and reporting of discharge and reentry planning is being done consistent with this policy.
-This process shall be clearly articulated in written facility procedures.
+D. Restrictive housing incarcerated individuals in the AMHU in the 180-day period before their release that will remain in the AMHU at the time of their discharge, will also be reviewed by the NDCS Discharge Review Team.